 In the early nineties, Shahzada remembers hearing slogans "azaedi gayi" (freedom has been achieved) many a times in a small Shia residential pocket in Srinagar.
 Her family was a strong proponent of Tehreek (freedom movement) and would often be woken up in the nightly raids by the Indian forces.
-In many of these "chap'e" (raids), the men would be frisked and women sometimes would stay indoors to protect their homes, guide the armed personnel to different rooms and at the same time keep an eye on their actions.
-Shahzada had a strong heart or as she says dil dor'e, and would protect valuables in the house by hiding it from the armed personnel.
+In many of these "chap'e" (raids), the men would be frisked and women sometimes would stay indoors to protect their homes, guide the armed personnel to different rooms, and at the same time keep an eye on their actions.
+Shahzada had a strong heart or as she says dil dor'e, and would protect valuables in the house by hiding them from the armed personnel.
 Many times, her sons would be detained for a few days.
-In one instance, they were taken to one of the most infamous detention centres in Srinagar for more than nine days.
-She promised to sacrifice a lamb as Niyaz (offering) if her sons would return safely.
-In those long days of their detention, she would recite Naad-e-Ali (a prayer invoking Hazrat Ali's (as) intercession.
-After nine long days, her son's were back but there was an imminent fear of detention and violence.
-Her son was associated with a Shia militant outfit, left Kashmir for education and eventually had to settle down outside of Kashmir, as coming back would pose risk to his life.
+In one instance, they were taken to one of the most infamous detention centers in Srinagar for more than nine days.
+She promised to sacrifice a lamb as niyaz (religious offering) if her sons would return safely.
+In those long days of their detention, she would recite Naad-e-Ali (a prayer invoking Hazrat Ali's intercession).
+After nine long days, her sons were back but there was an imminent fear of detention and violence.
+Her son was associated with a Shia militant outfit, had left Kashmir for education, and eventually had to settle down outside of Kashmir; coming back would pose risk to his life.
 Shahzada had to make many sacrifices for the Tehreek (freedom movement), separation from her son was one of them.

-Last year, as Kashmir was incommunicado, she could not speak with her sons for a long time and was able to do so once she was outside Kashmir.
+In 2019, as Kashmir was incommunicado^{viii}, she could not speak with her sons for a long time and was able to do so once she was outside Kashmir.
 Days later, her youngest son passed away.
 Shahzada, who used to keep a diary for marsiya, says she forgot everything after the death of her son, except one verse:

-Mye bronh choun marun gasiha jaano, Wath ba god'e qabri mye saawo..
-O, myaani nawjawaano your death before mine, would it be gracious?
-Get up, first, put me to sleep in my grave O, my young son
+Mye bronh choun marun gasiha jaano,

+Wath ba god'e qabri mye saawo...

+O, myaani nawjawaano

+your death before mine, would it be gracious?

+Get up, first, put me to sleep in my grave

+O, my young son

-She finds solace in this couplet from a marsiya which eulogises the sacrifice of Hussain's song in Karbala.
-Like many Shia women, Shahzada has borne the ramifications of the militarised conflict in Kashmir and has actively resisted against it in these covert forms.
+She found solace in this couplet from a marsiya (lyrical lamentation) which eulogizes the sacrifice of Hussain's son in Karbala.
+Shahzada is among many Shia women who have borne the ramifications of the militarized conflict in Kashmir and have actively resisted it in these covert forms.